kevintruong/data-engineering-knowledge-base/01_compute/aws_compute_quiz.md

 **Explanation:**

 ```
-1 is incorrect.
+- Dedicated instances is incorrect.
 Dedicated instances provide dedicated hardware, but you don’t get visibility of sockets, cores, or targeted instance placement.
-2 is correct.
+- Dedicated hosts is correct.
 Dedicated hosts provide dedicated hardware and they give you full visibility of sockets and cores and targeted instance placement.
-3 is incorrect.
+- Spot instances is incorrect.
 With Spot instances you do not have control of instance placement on underlying hardware.
-4 is incorrect.
+- Reserved instances is incorrect.
 With Reserved instances you do not have control of instance placement on underlying hardware.
 ```

 ## **Quiz: What type of storage is suitable for a use case that requires extremely high- performance local disks that do not need to be persistent?**